 The performance evaluation framework is presented below.
 First the list of criteria, sub criteria and attributes are checked or updated as required by LGED.
 Once the updated list is available an AHP questionnaire survey is conducted to get responses from LGED officials at various units and various positions.
 These responses are used in the AHP process to estimate the global weightage for all indicators (criteria, sub criteria and attributes).
 Once AHP based global weightage is set, the value for each attribute is inserted.
 Values are calculated or observed based on the specific data measure methods explained in the earlier section.
-To complete the scoring process, the values are normalized.
-After these are normalized, then the values are inserted in the equation to get the performance score.
+To complete the scoring process, the values are checked against defined range or table and then assigned predefined scores based on their respective values.
+The scale for all attributes is kept same at a 1-4 level scale, this ensures consistency and avoids any unintended weightage to any attribute resulting from different scoring scale.
+The uniformity also allows the score to be done independently for each criterion and then simply adding them to get a combined score.
+Unlike other direct ranking tools, this method ensures that all roads performance is measured against a fixed base score or standard value instead of through a comparative assessment among a group of sample sites or roads.

-Figure 02 performance evaluation framework
+Table 3-1 performance evaluation framework